Kellswork/agirl.codes/posts/my-most-used-git-command.md

 **Git checkout -b**

 This creates a new branch from an existing branch and  automatically switches to the new branch.
 ```
 git checkout -b <branch name>
 ```
+the main will be created from your current branch.
+Here, I'm in the main branch, so the new branch will be created from main branch.
 ### Git Merge

 I use **git merge** for updating commits present in the parent branch(dev or main ) with my working branch.
 For example, A colleague worked on a feature branch named `add-navigation`, which has been merged into the **main branch**.